MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-templates.md

 # Azure Developer CLI templates (preview)

 Azure Developer CLI templates are sample repositories created using the Azure Developer CLI conventions so that you can use `azd`.
-The `azd` templates extend beyond “Hello World!” to configure continuous integration and delivery (CI/CD) pipelines.
-These pipelines serve as the foundation from which you can build and customize for your own solutions.
+The `azd` templates extend beyond “Hello World!” to provision Azure resources, configure continuous integration and delivery (CI/CD) pipelines, and more.
+These templates serve as the foundation from which you can build and customize for your own solutions.
 Each template includes:

 - Application code
 - Infra-as-code files (Bicep or Terraform) needed to provision the Azure resources